gvwilson/thirdbit/fiction/iffy/index.md

 "Not everyone wears an exo,"
 he said.
 "An' once you got th' hang o' this,
-I'll teach you a coupla things about bots."
+I'll teach you a couple o' things about bots."

 Seven days after they climbed down into the shelter, Iñacio declared it was safe to open the hatch.